 Each summary we produce through the Rapid Response Service provides 3-5 key messages from the literature, outlines the issue and why it’s important, presents a more detailed summary of what we found, identifies possible factors that may affect the local applicability of the findings (e.g., where the research was conducted and with what populations) and provides a suggested citation.

-Please note that the minimum timeline for the OHTN to complete a request is one month.
+Please note that the minimum timeline for the OHTN to complete a request is two months.

 If you have any questions about the Rapid Response Service, please contact firstname.lastname@example.org.

 The OHTN Rapid Response service is available to community-based HIV/AIDS organizations that provide services to people with HIV in Ontario.
 Requests may be submitted using the form below, and must contain the following:

 - The written support of the organization’s executive director (as an attachment)

 - A specific, searchable question (we can assist with its development)

 - A rationale for the request (why is it necessary)

 - The timeframe for a response (the minimum timeline for completing a rapid response is two months)

 - The context (any relevant factors that might influence the search)